A Lower Bound on the Essential Interactive Capacity of Binary Memoryless Symmetric Channels: The Lower Bound in the BSC Case

+In the following sections we prove the lower bound on the essential interactive capacity to the BSC case, which is then extended to BMS in Section~\ref{section:bms}.
+The BSC version of the bound is stated in the following theorem: \begin{theorem} For any BSC with crossover probability $0\leq\BSCprob \leq {1}/{2}$, Shannon capacity $\Cshannon(\BSCprob)$ the and essential interactive capacity $\Cinter(\BSCprob)$ the following bound holds:

+\end{theorem} This bound is derived by using a rewind-if-error scheme for a small $\BSCprob$, whose rate appears in Theorem~\ref{theorem:rewindifrateHamming}, and then leveraging it to a general BSC using repetition coding via Lemma~\ref{lemma:gammalemma}.

-We first lower bound $\Cinter(\BSCprob)$ for $\BSCprob\ll 1$.
-Our bound is stated in the following theorem: \begin{theorem} The transcript of any protocol with n bit-vs.-bit order of speakers (i.e. Alice sends a bit on odd times and Bob sends a bit on even times), can be reliably simulated over BSC($\BSCprob$) in the following rate
+\begin{theorem} The transcript of any protocol with n bit-vs.-bit order of speakers (i.e. Alice sends a bit on odd times and Bob sends a bit on even times), can be reliably simulated over BSC($\BSCprob$) (i.e. with a vanishing error as $\protLength\to\infty$ for a fixed $\BSCprob$) at the rate specified in \eqref{eq:hammingrate},

 where